aragon/taiko-contracts/TEST_TREE.md

-│   │   ├── It approve should revert (when appointed by a listed signer) │   │   ├── It canApprove should return false (when currently unlisted and unappointed) │   │   └── It approve should revert (when currently unlisted and unappointed) │   ├── When calling hasApproved uncreated
+│   │   ├── It approve should revert (when appointed by a listed signer) │   │   ├── It canApprove should return false (when currently unlisted and unappointed) │   │   └── It approve should revert (when currently unlisted and unappointed) │   ├── When calling hasApproved being uncreated
 │   │   └── It hasApproved should always return false
-│   └── When calling canExecute and execute uncreated │       └── It canExecute should always return false ├── Given The proposal is open
+│   └── When calling canExecute and execute being uncreated │       └── It canExecute should always return false ├── Given The proposal is open
-│   ├── When calling getProposal open
+│   ├── When calling getProposal being open
 │   │   └── It should return the right values
-│   ├── When calling canApprove and approve open
-│   │   ├── It canApprove should return true (when listed on creation, self appointed now) │   │   ├── It approve should work (when listed on creation, self appointed now) │   │   ├── It approve should emit an event (when listed on creation, self appointed now)
+│   ├── When calling canApprove and approve being open │   │   ├── It canApprove should return true (when listed on creation, self appointed now) │   │   ├── It approve should work (when listed on creation, self appointed now) │   │   ├── It approve should emit an event (when listed on creation, self appointed now)